 This document describes current policies of the CSUF IBC and outlines role of the IBC in ensuring research involving biological materials is conducted in a manner that is safe for faculty, staff, students, research subjects, general public and the environment.
 This document is intended to help administrators, PIs, and IBC members comply with University guidelines and applicable federal, state and local regulations.
-A Biological Safety Officer (BSO) assists the IBC and research community in meeting compliance requirements of the NIH Guidelines and Cal/OSHA Bloodborne Pathogen Standard.
+A Biological Safety Officer (BSO) assists the IBC, research and instructional community in meeting compliance requirements of the NIH Guidelines.
 The BSO is also responsible for the development, implementation, and maintenance of a comprehensive Biosafety Program.
 The IBC and its policies will complement and support the objectives of this Biosafety Program.